-Goal-oriented Backdoor Attack against Vision-Language-Action Models via Physical Objects
+Goal-Oriented Backdoor Attack against Vision-Language-Action Models via Physical Objects

 Zirun Zhou1, Zhengyang Xiao1, Haochuan Xu1, Jing Sun1, Di Wang2, Jingfeng Zhang1,2,*